airsoftnorge/mundana/_posts/003_asn-tak/2022-03-24-tak-tracker-setup.md

 Before using any TAK software, please make yourself familiar with the products and the potential privacy implications.
 More info [here](/asn-tak-overview).

+We currently do not have a functional enrollment for TAK Tracker

 <a href="https://play.google.com/store/apps/details?id=gov.tak.taktracker&hl=en&gl=US" target="_blank">TAK Tracker</a> is a less resource intensive app that allows you to passively feed location data into a TAK network of your choosing.
 Unlike the ATAK app, it features no maps, messaging or interaction with data packages.